 There are various ways to cook tapioca, and the pudding recipe is pretty straightforward to prepare.
 Simply follow the instructions to generate an utterly delicious not too sweet and has a creamy texture.

 Add several slices of fresh fruit (strawberries, blueberries, raspberries, and even mango are all tasty paired well with this pudding) on top before eating to enjoy

 A glass of coconut milk melon with sago dessert could blow up your mind on hot summer days.
-The Chinese dessert is simple to prepare and is an excellent finish to any meal.
+The dessert is simple to prepare and is an excellent finish to any meal.
 You can customize the types of fruit used, depending on your favorite or the season.

 27. Mango Pudding